Grid Standards and Codes

-Performance standards for distributed and renewable generation are critical to maintaining grid reliability as we transition to a highly renewable grid.
-Standards are also a key path to industry adoption of NREL’s cutting-edge research.
+Performance standards are critical to building a clean and modern grid—they streamline interconnection of renewable energy resources, they create a united defense against cybersecurity threats, and they improve overall grid reliability and resilience.
+Standards are also a key path to industry adoption of NREL's cutting-edge research.
 In its standards and codes initiatives, NREL works with a range of partners, including laboratories and government agencies; electric utilities; standards development organizations; industry collaborations and organizations; universities; private companies; and state, local, and tribal governments.

 NREL's standards team provides strategic technical leadership to develop standards that accelerate and smooth the adoption of generation and storage technologies from the household level up to the transmission system level.
 Using capabilities and resources at NREL laboratories, the standards and codes team excels at developing rapid simulations that take advantage of advanced concepts such as hardware-in-the-loop testing.
 Such methods of testing actual equipment coupled with computer simulation provide added assurance and validation of methods and solutions.

 Since 1999, NREL has led the development of the Institute of Electrical and Electronics Engineers Standard 1547-2018, including the latest update in 2018.